0xZakk/slipbox/highlights/Books/The Embedded Entrepreneur.md

 - ## Step 1: Awareness — Think of Possible Audiences
 - The goal of this step is to find a group of people you want to help.
 It should be a well-defined group, best centered around a common interest or activity.
 - An existing tribe will work best.
 Tribes consist of people who share an interest, are highly interconnected, and follow the same leaders.
 They make for wonderful niche audiences.
+- Seth Godin uses a wonderful definition for tribes: “People like us do things like this.”
 - Ask yourself:
 - What tribes do you belong to?
 - What hobbies do you have?
 - What has been your lifestyle in the past?
 - What professions do you have?
+- What companies do you work for?
+Which companies are you a customer of?
+- What is your significant other doing?
+What groups do they belong to that are different from your groups?
+- What groups do your parents and siblings belong to?
+- What are the social circles you frequent?
+- The list you came up with from this exercise should contain a few dozen audiences.
+- For each audience on this list, I either am an expert or have direct access to an expert in my friends and family circle.
+The full list I have collected over the last few years contains at least 300 different audiences.
+I bet you can come up with at least 100 distinct groups of people within a few hours.
+- ### Exploring Your Surroundings
+- ### Niches vs. Worldviews
+- Amy Hoy of Stacking the Bricks stresses focusing on the opinions held within certain groups of people1.
+Niches define people by external factors, while worldviews are identity-related and internal.
+- ## Step 2: Affinity — Find Out How Much You Care About Them
+- With a list of possible audiences and niches, you now need to weed out the markets you don't care about enough.
+- No business was ever successfully built by a founder who didn't care about the people they were selling their product to.
+You need to feel the desire to help your customers genuinely, or you will lose interest in providing value to them at some point.
+- Add a new column to your spreadsheet, called "Affinity."
+For every row in your spreadsheet, you will need to produce a rating between 0 and 5.
+Zero means that you don't care about serving this audience at all, and 5 means that you want to devote your life to serving the people in that niche.
+- ## Step 3: Opportunity — Find Out If They Have Interesting Problems
+- For each audience, you will want to find out if they have any interesting problems.
+You’re not looking into finding their critical problem just yet, as you will only take a cursory view into your audience at this point, but be on the lookout nonetheless.
+- For each audience, do the following things to find out if they have problems that might interest you.
+- Find a few SaaS products in their space and see what problems they solve.
+- Find a community forum or social media group where your niche audience hangs out and go through their recent posts.
+- ## Step 4: Appreciation — Find Out If They’re Willing to Pay